adamcseresznye/adamcseresznye.github.io/index.md

 title: "Home"
 ---
 <h1 style="text-align: center;">Hi there!
 Welcome to my website!</h1>
-My name is Adam.
-I am a PhD candidate at the University of Antwerp.
-I would like to dedicate this website to my never ending quest for mastering data science.
-Hopefully, the projects and blog posts you will find here will provide you with some useful tips and inspirations for your own projects.<br/>
+I am Adam, a PhD candidate at the University of Antwerp.
+I would like to dedicate this website to my pursuit of mastering data science.
+Here, you'll find projects, blog posts, and valuable insights to inspire your own endeavors.<br/>
 <br/>
-Lastly, I just want to leave you with my personal mantra for data science:<br/>
+Remember:<br/>

-> *"constant dripping wears away a stone"*
+> *"Constant dripping wears away a stone"*

-According to [The Free Dictionary](https://idioms.thefreedictionary.com/constant+dripping+wears+away+a+stone) it means: "Success is earned through persistence and determination".
-I couldn't agree more.
+success comes from persistence and determination.
+Let's embark on this data-driven journey together!